linan1109/linan1109.github.io/docs/README.md

 ## About Me
-Hi, I am Nan, a PhD student in Neuroscience at [University of Zurich（UZH)][uzh-home].
+Hi, I'm Nan, a PhD student in Neuroscience at the [University of Zurich（UZH)][uzh-home].
-I received my MSc degree in Computer Science (in German, Informatik) at the [University of Zurich（UZH)][uzh-home], with a major in Artificial Intelligence.
+I hold an MSc in Computer Science (Informatik) with a specialization in Artificial Intelligence, also from [UZH][uzh-home].
-Before that, I received my Bachelor's degree in Software Engineering from [Beihang University (BUAA)][buaa-home] in Beijing.
+Prior to that, I earned my Bachelor's degree in Software Engineering from [Beihang University (BUAA)][buaa-home] in Beijing.

-I am interested in applying machine learning algorithms to solve real-world problems and make them interpretable and explainable.
+My research focuses on leveraging machine learning algorithms to address real-world challenges while emphasizing their interpretability and explainability.
-I am also interested in Human-Computer Interaction and Software Engineering.
+I’m also deeply interested in the fields of Human-Computer Interaction and Software Engineering, exploring how AI can be made more intuitive and accessible for everyone.

 [uzh-home]: https://www.uzh.ch/en.html